DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 \subsubsection{Drug embedding}

-Each drug was represented using its SMILES string and encoded at two complementary levels: drug--level and substructure--level.
+Each drug was represented using its SMILES string and encoded at two complementary levels: drug-level and substructure-level.
 For a given drug $s$, the resulting representations are defined as

-where $\Phi(\cdot)$ denotes the ChemBERTa encoder, 768 is the dimensionality of the embedding space, and $N_s$ represents the number of substructures derived from drug $s$.
-For substructure--level preprocessing, we employed the Breaking of Retrosynthetically Interesting Chemical Substructures (BRICS) algorithm \citep{degen2008art}, which decomposes molecules by cleaving chemically meaningful bonds according to predefined retrosynthetic rules.
-Drugs for which BRICS decomposition was not applicable—such as compounds containing metal atoms or nonstandard linkages—were excluded to ensure consistency in substructure--level representations.
-This dual--level encoding enables DiSPA to capture both global molecular context at the drug level and fine--grained chemical semantics at the substructure level, providing a rich and biologically meaningful foundation for modeling drug–pathway interactions.
+where $\Phi(\cdot)$ denotes the ChemBERTa encoder, $768$ is the dimensionality of the embedding space, and $N_s$ represents the number of substructures derived from drug $s$.
+For substructure-level preprocessing, we employed the Breaking of Retrosynthetically Interesting Chemical Substructures (BRICS) algorithm \citep{degen2008art}, which decomposes molecules by cleaving chemically meaningful bonds according to predefined retrosynthetic rules.
+Drugs for which BRICS decomposition was not applicable-such as compounds containing metal atoms or nonstandard linkages-were excluded to ensure consistency in substructure-level representations (Table \ref{stab:brics_excluded_drugs}).
+This dual-level encoding enables DiSPA to capture both global molecular context at the drug level and fine-grained chemical semantics at the substructure-level, providing a rich and biologically meaningful foundation for modeling drug-pathway interactions.